Activities and events

-Our dedicated Childrens and Families Service aims to reduce isolation and anxiety for children, young people and their families by giving them the help, understanding and support they need.
-We hope it will help them develop ways to cope, take control and build supportive networks.
+Our dedicated Children and Families Service aims to reduce isolation and anxiety for children and their families by giving them the help, understanding and support they need following a brain tumour diagnosis.

 Our help and support for children and families living with a brain tumour includes:

 We also have a dedicated service for teenagers and young adults.